-Students with more than 10 unexcused absences must be reported to SC First Steps 4K and will be dropped from enrollment.
-No child may be disenrolled without the express written permission of the SC First Steps 4K Administrator (see Section 3.6).
-A student may be re-enrolled with the permission of SC First Steps 4K.
-Issues regarding children who do not attend on a regular basis, are routinely late, or routinely leave early should first be addressed by the Center Director or School Administrator.
-The child's parent(s)/guardian(s) should be contacted to determine the reasons for the chronic absenteeism, tardiness, or early departure and to identify ways of resolving any underlying factors that might be preventing the child's consistent, routine attendance.
-If there are legitimate reasons for the child's absence, tardiness, or persistent early departure (illness, death, extreme family hardship, etc.), the child's parent(s)/guardian(s) and/or the 4K provider may seek a waiver of excessive absences from South Carolina First Steps.
-If no waiver is granted and the child is absent, tardy or leaves early for ten (10) consecutive class days, the provider will notify SC First Steps 4K.
+Students with more than 10 unexcused absences must be reported to First Steps 4K Coach.
+Issues regarding students who do not attend on a regular basis, are routinely late, or routinely leave early should first be addressed by the Center Director or School Administrator, at which point the 4K Coach may be notified for support.
+The First Steps 4K student's parent(s)/guardian(s) should be contacted to determine the reasons for the chronic absenteeism, tardiness, or early departure and to identify ways of resolving any underlying factors that might be preventing the child's consistent, routine attendance.
+If there are legitimate reasons for the child's absence, tardiness, or persistent early departure (illness, death, extreme family hardship, etc.), the child's parent(s)/guardian(s) and/or the First Steps 4K provider may seek a waiver of excessive absences from the 4K State Director.
+If no waiver is granted and the child is absent, tardy or leaves early for ten (10) consecutive class days, the student will be automatically removed from the roster of the First Steps 4K program.
+No child may be disenrolled without the express written permission of the 4K State Director (see Section 3.6).